milonAAA/agency-voice-interface/README.md

    The `AsyncMicrophone` class manages real-time audio capture, while the `play_audio` function handles audio playback.

 3. **Function Execution**:
-   Custom functions are defined in `functions.py` and can be called by the AI assistant based on user requests.
+   Custom functions are defined in `tools/` and can be called by the AI assistant based on user requests.

 4. **Structured Output Processing**:
    The application uses Pydantic models to handle structured data responses from the AI.

 5. **Visual Interface**:
    A PyGame-based visual interface provides real-time visualization of current audio volume.

-6. **Agency Functions**:
-   The project includes a basic implementation of AI agents for task delegation.

 ## Configuration